 - A. Absence Requirements.
 Sick leave with pay shall be granted by the Fire Chief in case of a bona fide illness or disability or disability of the employee or in the event of illness or death of a relative (meaning spouse, parent, child, sister, brother, grandparent, or grandchild and the corresponding relative by marriage). - B. Bereavement.
 Paid bereavement leave shall be granted for any additional time off and charged to sick leave.
-Fire Platoon Duty Personnel shall receive 48 hours of Bereavement Leave for either in or out of state occurrence. - C. Workers Compensation/SDI.
+Fire Platoon Duty Personnel shall receive 48 hours per occurrence of Bereavement Leave.

+- C. Workers Compensation/SDI.
 Employees receiving temporary payments from either of these programs may use accumulated sick leave, normal vacation and/or CTO in order to maintain, but not exceed, his/her regular base pay. - D. Personal Leave.
 Fire Platoon Duty Personnel shall be eligible for 36 hours of Personal Leave.